Is this why councils are starting to ignore the government's lockdown laws?

 Middlesbrough and Hartlepool councils were only informed of the confirmed details of the new rules when they received a draft press release from the Department of Health and Social Care at 10.25am on Thursday – five minutes before Matt Hancock announced the measures.

-The lack of notice may go some way to explaining the irate reaction of the mayor of Middlesbrough to the imposition of new restrictions.
+The lack of notice may go some way to explaining the irate reaction of the mayor of Middlesborough to the imposition of new restrictions.

 ‘Unacceptable’